Comments and Complaints

 If you have a complaint or concern about the service that you have received from the doctors or any of the staff working in the Practice, please let us know.
 We operate a Practice Complaints Procedure as part of the NHS system for dealing with complaints.
 Our system meets national criteria.

 How to Complain

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
-If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible - ideally, within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.
+If your problem cannot be sorted out in this way and you wish to make a formal complaint, we would like you to let us know as soon as possible - ideally, within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.

-You should normally make a complaint within twelve months of the event, or within twelve months of becoming aware that you have something to complain about.
+You should normally make a formal complaint within twelve months of the event, or within twelve months of becoming aware that you have something to complain about.
 However, these time limits may be waived if there are good reasons why you could not complain earlier and if we are still able to investigate the complaint fairly and effectively in spite of the delay.